In this article: how to set up the sync with GitHub, what can be synced, automatic synchronization and how to stop the sync.

 To proceed, click “Authorize application” and you’ll be directed back to the Import page in Toggl.

-You’re able to import from GitHub repositories that will be imported as Toggl projects.
+You’re able to import from GitHub public repositories that will be imported as Toggl projects.
 All existing projects will be matched by name.

 Once the sync is complete, Toggl will let you know whether the sync was successful and show you what was imported.
 If there are problems, you can check the log for more details.
 Please note that only repositories that the authorizing user has access to can be imported.